StudioCompanion/landa/README.md

 - [ ] gelato image grid 2 col not in carousel is too tall, should hit max height
 - [ ] 4 col 2 row look at height capping, del core lookbooks as example
 - [ ] separate the div container of the global + asset caption into one, flex the two together, then absolute the overall container to prevent caption hopping
-- [ ] What's the yellow highlight in sanity
+- [x] ~What's the yellow highlight in sanity~ — it's what happens when the document is 'syncing', and in that view specifically it's if the 'ordering' hasn't properly updated (can happen sometimes)
 - [ ] Sanity alt text AI plugin generator, is there one?
 - [x] Remove nav from splashscreen bug
 - [ ] Image cropping and not containing on Chrome + Safari iOS